nathanbraun/apy-zk-note-sync/README.md

 4) Changes the `synced` option to `true`.

 ## Misc
-I have some snippets to easily add notes in the
+I have some snippets to easily add notes in the format:

 ```
 # Note